lazlop/bmotif-templates/guideline36/README.md

 ## Models

 Example system models were created using these templates.
-These models are also stored at models.open223.info
+These templates have also been used to model a real large office building.
+All models are also stored at models.open223.info